tst5381/Evidence-System/README.md

 	- Using .md as document format for now.

-		- optionally read and edited with [Obsidian](https://obsidian.md/ for wiki-like navigation between documents.
+		- optionally read and edited with [Obsidian](https://obsidian.md/) for wiki-like navigation between documents.

 	- Using git for version control and collaboration for now.

 		- Forks instead of pull requests are recommended for adding genre-specific details and implementations.

+	- OGC is planned to provide source codes for demonstrating the game concept.

+		- The amibition is that each game concept is presented with a package/framework for implementation.

 -  For the conecpt of Evidence System, please start the reading from [[概述]].